Creators: Get Started with Web Authoring

 Initially, you will see Top-Level Projects.
 You can browse these projects or select other content types.

-Workbooks, data sources, data roles, and flows belong to projects, and projects can also contain nested projects.
+Workbooks, data sources, data roles, and flows can be saved to locations called projects.
+Projects can also contain nested projects.
 Much like folders on your desktop, projects are a way to sort and manage content in your site.
 If you've been invited to an existing site, you may see projects created by your teammates.

 Starting in 2019.3, Tableau Catalog is available in the Data Management Add-on to Tableau Server and Tableau Online.
 When Tableau Catalog is enabled in your environment, in addition to navigating and connecting to data from Explore, you can navigate and connect to more kinds of data, like databases and tables, from External Assets.
 For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server or Tableau Online Help.